Appers-lab/sss-theme/doc/css-guide.md

 - Styling the common components used in many websites, such as main header, landing page banner, footer, login forms, alrt boxes

-Layer 2: project specific styles
+Layer 2: Project specific styles
 -------------------------------------
 They project specific styles.
 They are defined in project.scss and the class names begin with ss-.
 They are to define specific components for the project, like the product summary card, search bar (with special controls), etc. These styles are mainly "blocks" (in the BEM model).
 Each such block should be defined i na separate scss file in the "components" folder and then imported into projec.scss